FORNARI LECTURE INFORMATION

-You are about to hear the annual Harry D. Fornari Memorial Lecture.
-The lectureship was established in 2001 in tribute to the man who did more than any other to create and shape the AFOA we know today.
+The Harry D. Fornari Memorial lectureship was established in 2001 in tribute to the man who did more than any other to create and shape the AFOA we know today.

 Harry Fornari was twice president of the AFOA and served as a Director continuously from 1973 until he became the Association’s second Executive Director, a position he held until his death.
 He was colorful, tenacious, easily excited and didn’t quit until he got what he wanted, even if he had to change the By-laws to do it (and then change them back after he had accomplished his purpose).
 For almost 30 years, Harry and the AFOA were synonymous.
 No one since has matched his ardor or his dedication to this association.